mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Thirdly, instead of using an absolute BTC amount, you may specify the fee in satoshis per byte and let MMGen calculate the fee based on the transaction size.
 This also works both on the command line and at the interactive prompt.
-The satoshis-per-byte specification is an integer followed by the letter 's'.
-A fee of 90 satoshis per byte is thus represented as '90s'.
+The satoshis-per-byte specification is an integer followed by the letter `s`.
+A fee of 90 satoshis per byte is thus represented as `90s`.

 MMGen has a hard maximum fee (currently 0.003 BTC) which is alterable only in the config file.
 Thus MMGen will never create or broadcast any transaction with a